Junaid-tech-cloud/Khansaama-Web-app/README.md

 # fyp
-This was my final year project.
+This is my final year project.

-This is an REST API server which serves data to an Android app developed in Java.
-The app is a food ordering app much like Foodpanda which offers the functionality to search food/restaurants in a radius of 2km and place an order.
+The rest API server serves data to the web application.
+These API's are hit from the frontend.
+The backend is made using node js while the frontend is developed in React js.